 Our Middle School Counseling Department services are designed specifically toward the unique needs of fifth, sixth, seventh, and eighth graders.
 Although middle school students are in the process of becoming young adults, in many respects they are still very much children.
-With this in mind, counselors and staff begin middle school with a thorough orientation program designed to familiarize both students and their parents with the upper scohol campus, faculty, and curriculum.
+With this in mind, counselors and staff begin middle school with a thorough orientation program designed to familiarize both students and their parents with the upper school campus, faculty, and curriculum.
 In addition, the middle school counselor administers and coordinates the following:

 - Advising all students regarding scheduling and course selection, explaining graduation requirements, college prep, honors, and Advanced Placement classes, while emphasizing the importance of grade point average